 As companies adopt new technology, 50% of current employees will need skills to match.
 But, AR can help companies provide their workers with an immersive learning experience.

-AR-based instructions make documenting instructions easier as well.
-For example, one can add audio cues to supplement the 3D projections via a simple interface.
+AR-based instructions make documenting instructions easier as well, such as by adding audio cues to supplement 3D projections via a simple interface.

-Those in the manufacturing sector know that product development takes time and costs money.
-Companies often spend up to $30,000 building a single prototype.
+Product development is a time-intensive and expensive process.
+Companies often spend up to USD 30,000 building a single prototype.
 This model goes through several checks and revisions before getting approved for manufacturing.

 AR simplifies prototyping by helping designers visualize prototypes working in the real world.
 This reduces the costs associated with physical prototyping.

-AR helps workers project 3D projections of prototypes onto any workspace, so they can use it for quick quality assurance checks during manufacturing.
+AR allows workers to project 3D visualizations of prototypes onto any workspace, so they can use it for quick quality assurance checks during manufacturing.

 Machines that get used every day are more likely to need maintenance due to wear and tear.
 AR reduces the time for such routine repairs by streamlining access to information.